Python for Loop Explained — Syntax, Examples and Common Mistakes

 Can I use a for loop to loop over a string in Python?

 Yes, absolutely.
 A string in Python is a sequence of characters, so for char in 'hello' will visit 'h', 'e', 'l', 'l', 'o' one at a time.
-This is handy for character-level processing like counting vowels or checking if a string is a palindrome.
+This is handy for character-level processing like counting vowels, checking if a string is a palindrome, or scanning for special characters.
+Strings implement the full iterator protocol — they work everywhere a list would work in a for loop.

 What's the difference between for loop and while loop in Python?

-Use a for loop when you know in advance what you're iterating over — a list, a range of numbers, a string.
-Use a while loop when you want to keep repeating until some condition changes and you don't know how many iterations that will take.
-In practice, for loops cover the majority of everyday repetition tasks.
+Use a for loop when you know in advance what you're iterating over — a list, a range of numbers, a string, a file.
+Use a while loop when you want to keep repeating until some condition changes and you don't know how many iterations that will take — like reading user input until it's valid or polling a connection until data arrives.
+In practice, for loops cover the vast majority of everyday repetition tasks.

 Why does Python use indentation to define the loop body instead of curly braces?

 Python was designed to be readable — indentation makes the structure of the code visually obvious to humans without extra symbols.
 Everything indented at the same level below the for line is part of the loop body.
 The moment indentation returns to the previous level, you're outside the loop.
-This enforces clean, consistent formatting across all Python code.
+This enforces clean, consistent formatting across all Python code and makes the visual structure match the logical structure.